EGR-314-Team-307/EGR-314-Team-307/Report.md

 | Higher Supply Voltage        |                            |

 Rationale:
 This motor driver was selected for its compatibility with the chosen motor.
-It is also more expensive than other options found, but the compatibility was of greater import.
+It is also more expensive than other options found, but the compatibility was of greater importance.

 ## Switching Voltage Regulator
 LM25085QMYX/NOPB